sharanraj16/purple-vibes-frontend/README.md

 In your frontend repo, create a gh-pages branch with the production build.

-Use npm run build to create a production build.
+Use the following command to create a production build:

+bash
+Copy
+Edit
+npm run build
 Push the build folder to the gh-pages branch.

-Enable GitHub Pages in repo settings.
+Enable GitHub Pages in your repo settings.

-For detailed frontend deployment instructions, check the Purple Vibes Front-End Repo.
+For detailed frontend deployment instructions, refer to the Purple Vibes Front-End Repo.

-This deployment approach ensures a smooth continuous integration pipeline for both frontend and backend, with the backend securely hosted on Heroku and the frontend available via GitHub Pages or other static hosting platforms
+This deployment approach ensures a smooth continuous integration pipeline for both frontend and backend, with the backend securely hosted on Heroku and the frontend available via GitHub Pages or other static hosting platforms.

-## 🤝 How to Contribute